Home Tech Chromebook Running Slow – Step By Step Guide To Fix It

 6. Manage Your Tabs

 Opening several tabs tasks your Chromebooks.
-So we recommend not to open several tabs at a time.
-When you are done with a tab, close it rather than leaving it open though it is not needed.
+So we recommend not opening several tabs at a time.
+When you are done with a tab, close it rather than leave it open though it is not needed.

 Chromebook Running Slow - Step By Step Guide To Fix It

-Most people do not remember to pay attention to how many tabs they have open; others feel it is too much work.
+Most people do not remember to pay attention to how many open tabs are; others feel it is too much work.
 If you fall in this category, consider using OneTab.
 It is an extension that helps you reduce the strain your open tabs put on your computer.

 7. Guest Mode

-Logging into your Chromebook as a guest is another way to find out what exactly the cause of the slowed speed is.
+Logging into your Chromebook as a guest is another way to find out the cause of the slowed speed.
 A user logged in as a Guest is logged in with standard settings.

 This means that if you are not experiencing problems with slower speeds, the problem is due to the settings on your device.